 A yunjian takes a long time to embroider, and the craftsmanship is extraordinary.

 There are various kinds of stitches in yunjian embroidery, such as pulling needles, connecting needles, rolling needles, pine needles, thread nails, punching, gold loops, grab needles, and others.

-Yunjian is usually made into two layers of eight vertical clouds, each embroidered.
+Yunjian is usually made into two layers of four/eight vertical clouds, each embroidered.